jbittel/django-mama-cas/docs/security.rst

       Note that some browsers can be configured to retain cookies across browser restarts, even for cookies set to be removed on browser close.

-For more information on Django sessions, see the `session documentation`_.
+For more information, see the `Django session documentation`_.

 Best Practices
 ~~~~~~~~~~~~~~

 The Django documentation includes some great `security best practices`_ that
-are useful to review when setting up any Django site.
-Some of them do not
+are useful to review.
+Some of them do not apply to a dedicated CAS server, but
-apply to a dedicated CAS server, but most of them are applicable.
+many are both applicable and recommended.

 Web Server
 ----------